 Eve Cam Pros and Cons

 So, should you buy the Eve Cam?
-If you’re looking for a home security assistant, considering its price the Eve Cam might be a good choice.
+If you’re looking for a home security camera, considering its price the Eve Cam might be a good choice.
 You should keep in mind that its performances in terms of video quality in difficult light situations are not the best, and if this is a factor that matters to you, there’s probably a better option for you on the market.

 - Compatible with Homekit Secure Video